leanngward/ComparitiveGenomicsThesisPipeline/RunEvolutionModels/BranchModel/README.md

 			model = 0
 			Nssites = 0
 	Note: These are only suggestions, parameters should be determined from the PAML manual.

+	The Null file will probably only be run onces for tree as there are no specified foreground branches.

 #### 5. See "Submitting Jobs" Section under Thesis Project Pipeline/RunEvolutionModels /